Get a free, no obligation personal loan quote with rates as low as 9.99%

 Features Of A Savings Account

-Like a TFSA, it’s important to understand the features of a savings account to see if it is right for your savings goal
+Like a TFSA, it’s important to understand the features of a savings account to see if it is right for your savings goal.

 Interest Income

 Any interest your money generates will grow your savings account over time.
-Normally, your financial institution will calculate the interest daily and pay it into your account monthly, but check with them to be sure.
+Normally, your financial institution will calculate the interest daily and pay it into your account monthly.
+However, interest rates on savings accounts are typically lower compared to certain TFSA investment accounts.

 Minimum Threshold